-For 2007-08, normal employer contributions of £41,681,000 were payable to the SPPA (prior year £37,601,000) at the rate of 14% of total pensionable salaries.
-In addition, during the accounting period NHS Grampian incurred additional costs of £72,000 (prior year £236,000) arising from the early retirement of staff.
+For 2008-09, normal employer contributions of £45,464,000 were payable to the SPPA (prior year £41,681,000) at the rate of 14.0% of total pensionable salaries.
+In addition, during the accounting period NHS Grampian incurred additional costs of £735,000 (prior year £549,000) arising from the early retirement of staff.
 The most recent actuarial valuation discloses a balance of £934 million to be met by future contributions from employing authorities.

-Provisions amounting to £4,729,000 are included in the Balance Sheet and reflect the difference between the amounts charged to the Operating Cost Statement and the amounts paid directly.
+Provisions amounting to £5,219,000 are included in the Balance Sheet and reflect the difference between the amounts charged to the Operating Cost Statement and the amounts paid directly.

 The scheme provides benefits on a 'final salary' basis at a normal retirement age of 60.
 Annual benefits are normally based on 1/80th of the best of the last three years pensionable pay for each year of service.
 In addition, a lump sum equivalent to three years' pension is payable on retirement.
-Members pay contributions of 6% (5% for manual staff) of pensionable earnings.
+Members pay contributions on a tiered basis dependent on earnings of between 5% and 8.5% of pensionable earnings.
 Pensions are increased in line with Retail Prices Index.